Be-POPIA-Compliant/be-popia-compliant/README.md

 == Screenshots ==
-1. Be POPIA Compliant (BPC) | Dashboard - Gives you a brief overview of the BPC plugin.
+1. Be POPIA Compliant (BPC) | Dashboard - This gives you a brief overview of the BPC plugin.
 2. Be POPIA Compliant (BPC) | Checklist - Complete all these instructions and tick them as you complete them.
 3. Be POPIA Compliant (BPC) | Cookie Settings - Customize your Cookie Notice Banner to match your brand.
-4. A Cookie Consent Banner will appear for your visitors to accept the use of cookies.
-5. Once Cookie Consent was given, and your site is compliant, the POPIA Compliance banner will be posted to the bottom of your site pages.

 == Changelog ==

 = 1.1.0 =
 * Added the following functionality:
 *   For free plugin users:
     *  To be able to add their user preferences to each user.
-    *  To upload consentforms and then save the generated link for each user in the user settings.
+    *  To upload consent forms and then save the generated link for each user in the user settings.
     *  To also add the Identification Number.
     *  Also the Type of Identification used and the Country of Issue if this is not a South African ID Number.
 *   For PRO Be POPIA Plugin users:
-    *  To display all the above details in the users table.
+    *  To display all the above details in the users' table.
 (This is all managed automatically by the PRO Be POPIA Compliant Plugin).
-    *  Programatically handle Data Requests.
+    *  Programmatically handle Data Requests.
     *  Authenticate users, then send data to authenticated users (with no action by you).
-    *  Programatically handle Data Deletion Requests.
+    *  Programmatically handle Data Deletion Requests.
     *  Authenticate users, then Redact all personal data for that authenticated user in your database (with no action by you).
+    *  Added basic support for WooCommerce - to request consent when registering, or on checkout.

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 = 1.0.17 =
 * Fixed - Free banner disappears when registering on BPC Website without company info.

 = 1.0.16 =
 * Fixed Calculation proplem on Checklist.

 = 1.0.15 =
 * Added Hidden Version number for easier debugging.

 = 1.0.14 =
 * Fixed file not found in some instances

 = 1.0.13 =
-* Tested compatibality for WordPress 5.9.
+* Tested compatibility for WordPress 5.9.
 * Added Links to Main Plugin Menu for ease of navigation.

 = 1.0.12 =
 * Fix - Error in pinging API.
 * Fix - Can’t activate plugin: Fatal Error
 * Fix - Simplified API Call to improve performance

 = 1.0.1 =
 * Added functionality on PRO for emails to be sent for collecting consent once a user registers on your site (Ensure you ask for email as usernames)

 = 1.0.0 =
 * Initial Be POPIA Compliant Plugin